no-name-provided/NNP-Fluidlogging/src/Readme.md

 check (typically BlockAndTintGetter#getFluidState).
 <ol>
 <li>This is most of the work, and almost exclusively
 done with mixins.
-This is where the tedium comes in.
-This mod is mostly mixins that replace
-#getFluidState with #getFluidState(pos).
-If you find a bug, it's likely I skipped (or missed)
-one of these mixins.
+We can avoid the need for most of those mixins by not using vanilla's BlockStateProperties.WATERLOGGED, which usually gates these calls, and mixing into superclasses.
+However, some fancy mixins are required for the various Fluid and rendering classes, particularly to make flowing fluids log correctly.
 </li>
 </ol>
 </ol>
 That's basically all you need to do.
 We have a few mixins to SimpleWaterloggedBlock, FlowingFluid, etc. to jailbreak hard-coded checks and update our data structure.
-We also special case vanilla water, since it behaves a bit differently, and we currently bypass a lot of caching that we should probably reimplement, but that's it.
+We also special case vanilla water, since it behaves a bit differently, have a few abuses of AuxiliaryLightManager to provide thread-safe lighting updates, and we currently bypass a lot of caching that we should probably reimplement, but that's it.

+The hardest part was resolving sync issues (and sorting out the rendering/fluid interaction mixins).